compose-us/flottform/README.md

 ## License

-Why no license (yet)?
-We want to share our progress, but we are not sure about the business model.
-We allow you to see our theories and learn from how we build it, but it's not allowed to use the produced code (yet).
-Please wait for the next updates for more information about how we want to handle this.
-If you have questions or feedback, feel free to reach out to us through [our GitHub discussions board](https://github.com/compose-us/build-in-public/discussions/categories/general-feedback).
+Please check the [compose.us Non-Commercial License (CUNCL)](./LICENSE.md) document for the complete license.

+In simple terms, you're allowed to use Flottform in a non-commercial setting, but if you want to use it in a project, product or service that you sell or receive money for, you have to purchase a proper license from compose.us.

 ## Prototype solution

-We are about to explore ideas how we can solve the issue we described in detail about [UX challenges in web forms if you have a file on another device](https://github.com/compose-us/build-in-public/tree/main/updates/2023-10-23%20Defining%20our%20mission%20-%20Improve%20Web%20Form%20File%20Uploads).
+We are about to explore ideas how we can solve the issue we described in detail about [UX challenges in web forms if you have a file on another device](https://flottform.io/updates/2023-10-23-defining-our-mission-improve-web-form-file-ploads).

 ## Update Instructions for Remote Server Deployment